Radiation for Prostate Cancer

 The Treatment Process

 The treatment process usually begins with your urologist.
 Your urologist may recommend that you consider radiation therapy for prostate cancer.
-If so, an appointment with Dr. Michael Selva, Radiation Oncologist is the next step.
+If so, an appointment with Dr. Trey Jones, Radiation Oncologist is the next step.

-Dr. Selva also sees many second-opinion patients from other practices.
+Dr. Jones also sees many second-opinion patients from other practices.
 He also visits with patients looking for an alternative treatment facility.

 Consultation

-At your first visit, you’ll meet with the radiation oncologist, Dr. Michael Selva.
-Dr. Selva will review your medical history, pathology reports, and conduct a physical exam.
+At your first visit, you’ll meet with the radiation oncologist, Dr. Trey Jones.
+Dr. Jones will review your medical history, pathology reports, and conduct a physical exam.
 He takes plenty of time (usually an hour and a half) to answer your questions.

 If you are ready to move forward with treatment, our team will help you set an appointment for simulation.